madiabio/bass-synth/README.md

 ### Control Loop & Inputs
 - **Timer0A ISR** (`TIMER0A_Handler` in `input.c`) runs every 4 ms to scan the keypad, cycle waveforms on button press (`handle_waveform_state`), trigger ADC sampling, and feed the new ADS values into the envelope.
 - **Keypad Mapping** – Key presses map to chromatic semitone steps, updating the phase increment and optionally resetting the phase for clean attacks.
 - **Envelope Engine** – Attack, decay, and sustain values (0–1000 ms/level) come from the potentiometer ADC readings.
-The envelope state machine supports attack → decay → sustain → release transitions with configurable slopes.
 - **Display Updates** – `display_utils.c` redraws the selected waveform and renders ADS values on the TFT.
 The main loop continually refreshes the display when `waveform_changed` is set by the button handler.

 ### Support Peripherals